PaulTestaBrown/pols1600_site/content/post/00-intro/index.markdown

   url: /labs/00-software_setup.html
 ---

-Welcome!
+- Welcome!
 I'll see you in class on Thursday.

+- Tune in via Zoom: https://brown.zoom.us/j/97039852954